Landaluce/clickcounter-android-java/README.md

 # Setting up the Environment

 Check out the project using Android Studio.
-This creates the `local.properties` file with the required line
+If AS asks you if you want to create the project, say No and then Open the project from the directory where it was downloaded.
+This creates the `local.properties` file with the required line:

     sdk.dir=<root folder of Android Studio's Android SDK installation>

-# Running the Application
+# Running the Application (in an emulator or connected Android device)

 In Android Studio: `Run > Run app`